mesmacosta/hive-custom-hook/README.md

 # Restart your Hive server
 ```

-## Register your hook in Hive Manually (For testing purposes, if your restart its cleared)
+## Register your hook in Hive manually (For testing purposes, if your restart its cleared)
 ```bash
 # Inside your Hive shell, run